hemanth090/My_portfolioDev/README.md

 npm run build
 ```

-This creates an optimized build in the `build` folder.
+This creates an optimized build in the `build` folder ready for deployment.

 ## 📁 Project Structure